kgateway-dev/kgateway/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 menuTitle: Admission control
 title: Admission control
 weight: 10
-description: (Kubernetes Only) Gloo Edge can be configured to validate configuration before it is applied to the cluster.
+description: (Kubernetes Only) Gloo Gateway can be configured to validate configuration before it is applied to the cluster.
 With validation enabled, any attempt to apply invalid configuration to the cluster will be rejected.
 ---

-Prevent invalid Gloo configuration from being applied to your Kubernetes cluster by using the Gloo Edge validating admission webhook.
+Prevent invalid Gloo configuration from being applied to your Kubernetes cluster by using the Gloo Gateway validating admission webhook.

 ## About the validating admission webhook

-The [validating admission webhook configuration](https://github.com/solo-io/gloo/blob/main/install/helm/gloo/templates/5-gateway-validation-webhook-configuration.yaml) is enabled by default when you install Gloo Edge with the Helm chart or the `glooctl install gateway` command.
+The [validating admission webhook configuration](https://github.com/solo-io/gloo/blob/main/install/helm/gloo/templates/5-gateway-validation-webhook-configuration.yaml) is enabled by default when you install Gloo Gateway with the Helm chart or the `glooctl install gateway` command.
 By default, the webhook only logs the validation result without rejecting invalid Gloo resource configuration.
 If the configuration you provide is written in valid YAML format, it is accepted by the Kubernetes API server and written to etcd.
-However, the configuration might contain invalid settings or inconsistencies that Gloo Edge cannot interpret or process.
+However, the configuration might contain invalid settings or inconsistencies that Gloo Gateway cannot interpret or process.
 This mode is also referred to as permissive validation.

 You can enable strict validation by setting the `alwaysAcceptResources` Helm option to false.
 Note that only resources that result in a `rejected` status are rejected on admission.
 Resources that result in a `warning` status are still admitted.
 To also reject resources with a `warning` status, set `alwaysAcceptResources=false` and `allowWarnings=false` in your Helm file.

-For more information about how resource configuration validation works in Gloo Edge, see [Resource validation in Gloo Edge]({{% versioned_link_path fromRoot="/guides/traffic_management/configuration_validation/#resource-validation-in-gloo-edge" %}}).
+For more information about how resource configuration validation works in Gloo Gateway, see [Resource validation in Gloo Gateway]({{% versioned_link_path fromRoot="/guides/traffic_management/configuration_validation/#resource-validation-in-gloo-edge" %}}).

 ## Enable strict resource validation

 Configure the validating admission webhook to reject invalid Gloo custom resources before they are applied in the cluster.

 1. Enable strict resource validation by using one of the following options:
-   * **Update the Helm settings**: Update your Gloo Edge installation and set the following Helm values.
+   * **Update the Helm settings**: Update your Gloo Gateway installation and set the following Helm values.
      ```bash
      --set gateway.validation.alwaysAcceptResources=false
      --set gateway.validation.enabled=true